Contact Us

 2. Edit the message under Secure Message Copy.

 1. This is important to ensure the patient understands which information is required to view the message.
-For example, if a parent receives a Secure Message for their child without any indication that the message is for the child, the parent might input the incorrect PHI (Date of Birth, for example) to unlock the Secure Message.
+For example, if a parent receives a secure message for their child without any indication that the message is for the child, the parent might input the incorrect PHI (Date of Birth, for example) to unlock the secure message.
 If the patient enters the incorrect information 5 times, they will be locked out of the system.

 3. Click Save when done.